BiffJenkins/https-github.com-downthemall-anticontainer/Writing-plugins.md

 ```

-This will match anonym.to URLs simply replacing the first part of the url with nothing (effectivly removing it).
+This will match anonym.to URLs simply replacing the first part of the url with nothing (effectively removing it).

 #  Resolvers